 We held investor roadshows after the half-year, the full-year results and the trading update in July 2023.
 We also held a number of one-to-one calls and meetings and the annual general meeting.

 Investor feedback on meetings is provided to the Board for consideration at least twice a year.

-Discussions with shareholders centred on the financial performance, cash generation, alternative revenue streams, the recovery profile of the forward fund market and the business model.
+the financial performance, cash generation, alternative revenue streams, the recovery profile of the forward fund market and the business model.